Subhajyoti-Maity/Diabetes-Healthcare-Program/README.md

 - Missing images: ensure `images/` contains referenced PNGs.
 - Port 8501 in use: stop the occupying process or run Streamlit with `--server.port 8502`.

-If you want this README adjusted further (shorter/longer or to include deploy steps), tell me which sections to keep.